-Frankincense Oil blends well with carrier oils like jojoba oil, coconut oil, or shea butter.
+Frankincense oil blends well with carrier oils like jojoba oil, coconut oil or shea butter.
 It can be combined with other essential oils depending on the benefits you’re seeking.
-For example it blends well with citrus oils as a “pick-me-up”, but also blends well with lavender essential oil as a relaxant.
+For example, it blends well with citrus oils (such as lemon and frankincense oils) as a “pick-me-up”; meanwhile, lavender and frankincense oils blend well and work as a relaxant.
 This makes it a versatile and popular oil that lends itself well to many combinations and practical uses.
 Try one of these recipes to start experiencing the benefits of frankincense oil:

 Scar Reducing Body Butter

 - 2 oounces shea butter or coconut oil

 - Small container or jar to mix the ingredients

 - In a double boiler, melt the shea butter until it’s liquid.